(Mocomo Gold N Diamond X Amberfield's Dun Lovin')

 foal at all.
 So the bright side is, indeed, this lovely filly!

-Lilly was sold (at one month of age) along with her dam Lovey.
-She has lived at
+Lilly was sold at one month of age along with her dam Lovey.
+She is currently

 Lilly's complete pedigree can be found